inlineblock/astyle/README.md

 Copy the code from src into your library

-### Make your styler instance
+### Make your astyle instance

-You need to make your own instance of styler.
+You need to make your own instance of astyle.
 The main reason to do this is so you can define the types of what CSS you find acceptable for your project.
 I practical example is disallowing float, z-index, etc.
 Another common thing is only allowing padding and margins within your design system.
 Maybe you only allow 2px, 8px, 12px, 16px, and 20px padding.